-The fog is still lifting, but there are a few things that have become alarmingly clear: I love creating images of people.
+I love creating images of people.
 My wedding photography is people-driven.
 While I will take care to photograph your details, it is the human connection that inspires me.
 Flat-lays are not my thing.
 Getting published does not interest me.
 I am allergic to Pinterest and to very large bridal parties.

 Comfortable, familiar affection over dips.